connormurphy798/Flexle.jl/benchmarking.md

 |*Figure 3: Comparison of runtime for Flexle versus StatsBase (default sampling algorithm) to perform the aforementioned arbitrary sequence of operations.* |

 Generally, Flexle's performance benefits are best realized when two conditions are met, the first being more important than the second:
-1. The number of operations to be performed (especially sampling, updating, and addition) is large, so the $O(m)$ cost of producing the sampler is successfully amortized.
+1. The number of operations to be performed (especially sampling, updating, and addition) is large, so the $O(n)$ cost of producing the sampler is successfully "amortized".
 2. The number of weights is large so that Flexle's sampling is substantially faster than that of alternatives (see [Figure 1](#sampling)).

 This is evident in that, in the case of $10^1$ iterations, StatsBase uniformly outperforms Flexle.
 For $10^2$ iterations,